SAERI-Datacenter/ckanext-saerischema/ckanext/saerischema/README.md

 The metadata field names, one per line, tab separated label and description.
 Do not change these once you've started populating CKAN otherwise the content of the database will be inconsistent.
+Note that Title, Keyword and Abstract have been removed because CKAN already has these built in.

 # metadata_form_options_*.txt